 - Without nicotine

-E-liquids that contain 0% nicotine are considered safer to smoke around parrots, but they’re not devoid of toxins.
+E-liquids that contain 0% nicotine are considered safer to use around parrots, but they’re not devoid of toxins.

-The vapor can even leave residue on your bird’s cage, food bowl, and toys, leaving dangerous chemicals behind for the parrot to ingest.
+The vapor can even result in a residue on your bird’s cage, food bowl, and toys, leaving dangerous chemicals behind for the parrot to ingest.
 E-liquids contain the following chemicals:

 - Ultrafine particles that are inhaled deep into the lungs